bitovi/github-actions-deploy-ecs/README.md

 This action uses the new GitHub Actions Commons, that is used by many Bitovi GitHub Actions, and so it's constantly evolving and improving.

+ ⚠️ BREAKING CHANGES INTRODUCED IN V1
+ Migrating from v0.1.* to v1.0.0 is possible.
+See [migration path](#migration-path) below.

 ![alt](https://bitovi-gha-pixel-tracker-deployment-main.bitovi-sandbox.com/pixel/VWxHSTB15-F2P3xFRAdVX)
 ## Action Summary
 With this action, you can create your ECS (Fargate or EC2) cluster, with tasks and service definitions in a matter of minutes!
 With an ALB, DNS and even Certificate (if in Route53)